vrunge/dust0/README.md

 The `dust` package contains methods **for detecting multiple change-points within time-series** based on the optimal partitioning algorithm, which is a dynamic programming (DP) algorithm.
 Our algorithms optimize a penalized likelihood and the DP algorithm is encoded with pruning rules for reducing execution time.
 The novelty of the `dust` package consists in its pruning step.
 We use a **new pruning rule**, different from the two standard ones: [PELT rule (2012)](https://doi.org/10.1080/01621459.2012.737745) and [FPOP rule  (2017)](https://doi.org/10.1007/s11222-016-9636-3).

-We called this method the **DUST** pruning rule, standing for **Du**ality **S**imple **T**est. This method is based on considering some constrained optimization problems and its dual for discarding indices in the search for the last change-point index.
+We called this method the **DUST** pruning rule, standing for **Du**ality **S**imple **T**est. This method is based on considering some optimization problems under inequality constraints and its dual for discarding indices in the search for the last change-point index.

 Data are modeled by a cost derived from the **exponential family** (Gauss, Poisson, Exponential...).
 We provide a polymorphic structure in Rcpp **allowing any User to easily add a new cost** of their own choice.
 The steps to follow are described in details [in this Section](#rcpp).
-The User only have to provide two Rcpp functions: the (primal) cost function and its dual, in addition with the expression for min (for primal) and max (for dual) values.
+The User only have to provide few Rcpp functions: the minimal cost function, the dual function and its derivative.
+In addition we need some information on the domain of the dual.

-Various tests and simulations are provided in this **readme file** and in the **simulation folder** and show that the dust dual approach is **highly efficient in all regimes** (many or few changes) with improved time efficient comparing to PELT and FPOP.
+Various tests and simulations are provided in this **readme file** and in the **simulations folder** and show that the dust dual approach is **highly efficient in all regimes** (many or few changes) with improved time efficient comparing to PELT and FPOP.
 Furthermore, unlike these 2 methods, the DUST method is capable of reducing time for multivariate cost functions (See Section [pruning](#pruning)).

 ### Installing the dust Rcpp package